arunavade99/arunavade99/README.md

 - 👋 Hi, I’m @Arunava De
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning YOLOv9
+- 🌱 I’m currently learning Tensorflow
 - 📫 How to reach me?
 Well connect in LinkedIn, www.linkedin.com/in/arunava-de-b70075312

 <!---